What is hospice?

 Myth: To be eligible for hospice care, a patient must already be bedridden.

-Reality: Hospice care is often appropriate at the time an advanced illness is present, regardless of the patient’s physical condition.
+Reality: Hospice care is often appropriate when an advanced illness is present, regardless of the patient’s physical condition.
 Many of the patients served through hospice continue to lead productive and rewarding lives.
 Together, the patient, family, and physician determine when hospice services should begin.

 Myth: After six months, patients are no longer eligible to receive hospice care through Medicare and other insurances.